zaphalohq/zaphalo/README.md

 1. **Integrate WhatsApp Number**:
    - Share your WhatsApp number (e.g., via a link like `https://wa.me/your_whatsapp_number`) on websites or apps.
 2. **Receive Messages**:
-   - Incoming messages are captured via the webhook and displayed in the YaariAPI app.
+   - Incoming messages are captured via the webhook and displayed in the ZapHalo app.
 3. **Chatbot Automation**:
    - Configure the chatbot in the app to respond to common queries (e.g., "Hi" → "Hello!
 How can I assist you?").
 4. **Bulk Messaging**: